Open Position! AnaEE-ERIC – Data and Modelling Scientist

 Join the ENVRI-Hub User Group

 Are you a researcher, data scientist, or environmental professional passionate about open science and environmental research?
-Join the ENVRI-Hub User Forum, an engaged community working together to shape the next generation of environmental research infrastructure services.
+Join the ENVRI-Hub User Group, an engaged community working together to shape the next generation of environmental research infrastructure services.

 Sign Up Here

-Why Join the ENVRI-Hub User Forum?
+Why Join the ENVRI-Hub User Group?

 As a member, you will: